unioslo/harbor-cli/docs/usage/terminology.md

 Global options are options that apply to all commands.
 They must be specified before the command.
 Examples of this are `--config`, `--url`, `--username`, etc.

-See the output of `harbor --help` above for a full list of global options.
+See the output of `harbor --help` for a full list of global options.

 ## `COMMAND`